-- Important operating and maintenance instructions included. - DO NOT DISCARD THIS MANUAL ing • Read, understand • Leav ce and follow these party d. instructions for safe use a installation and operation. - Leave this manual with party responsible for use and operation.
+Important operating • and maintenance instructions included.

+- Read, understand and follow these instructions for safe installation and operation. - Leave this manual with party responsible for use and operation.

 If the information in these instructions is not followed exactly, a fire may result causing property damage, personal injury, or death.